shivammathur/setup-php/README.md

 - Accepts `none` to disable all shared extensions.
 - Shared extensions prefixed with `:` are disabled.
 - See [PHP extension support](#heavy_plus_sign-php-extension-support) for more info.
+- If `composer.lock` or `composer.lock` file exists, required extension will be automatically installed/enabled

 #### `ini-file` (optional)